josegonzalez/josediazgonzalez.com/_posts/2016-12-11-unifying-our-admin-dashboard-views.markdown

 ## Today's todolist

-We'll take care of the following two items today.
+We'll take care of the following three items today.

 - The login screen looks different from the rest of the site.
 - The `/users/edit` page has the wrong look and wrong sidebar.